W427697/Discord-/code/addons/themes/README.md

 ### ❗️ Overriding theme

-If you want to override your theme for a particular component or story, you can use the `theming.themeOverride` parameter.
+If you want to override your theme for a particular component or story, you can use the `themes.themeOverride` parameter.

 ```js
 import React from 'react';